 Chemotherapy for Cervical Cancer Treatment

-Uses medicines to kill the cancer cells and is usually given before the surgery to reduce the size of cancer.
+Uses medicines to kill the cancer cells and is usually given before the surgery to reduce the size of the cancer.
 It is also continued after surgery in some cases.
-These medications do not differentiate between the normal and the cancer cells.
+These medications do not differentiate between the normal and cancer cells.
 So, the most common side effects are Temporary hair loss, Taste sensation loss and Nausea and vomiting.

 The approximate cost of Chemotherapy for cervical cancer treatment per cycle is USD 450.

 **The treatment options available for cervical cancer treatment include hormonal therapy, biological therapy, targeted therapy etc.

 Want more clarification about medical expense & treatment plan?

 Plan Your Cervical cancer treatment In IndiaGet a Free Doctor's OpinionWhatapp Us

 What is the Cost of Cervical Cancer Treatment in India?